lambdcalculus/AO2-Client/README_LINUX.md

 ### Dynamic

-If you downloaded the **dynamically-linked** version, use the `launch.sh` script to run AO.

-You may need to install some libraries in your system.
+If you downloaded the **dynamically-linked** version, you may need to install some libraries in your system.
 These are the commands to run on a terminal for some distributions:

 * Arch Linux:
 ```